 Questions to ask about your account manager

-If I were to find myself working client-side, here are some questions I would ask anyone pitching to me about my future account manager.
+If I were to find myself working client-side, here are some questions I would ask anyone pitching to me about my future account manager, like Adbuz SEO and Digital Marketing Agency

 - Number of years experience